mhmd-shadfar/adobeConnectDownloader/README.md

 * ffmpeg

--for other operating system the ffmpeg installition can be found by quick search
+note : for other operating system the ffmpeg installition can be found by quick search.

 before any this the 0.01 version and just work fine under below conditions :